gleechi/gleechi.github.io/pages/unity/unity_component_myvirtualgraspburst.md

 VG_MainScript inherits from Monobehavior so you can use this as a component to a GameObject in Unity.
 In contrast to MyVirtualGrasp, this component uses Burst Jobs to isolate VG updates on a seperate thread.

-[Currently this component does not function]
+{% include warning.html content="Currently this component does not function." %}